amaurote/Lyra/README.md

 ## Overview

 Lyra Viewer is a high-performance image viewer built with **SDL3** and **SkiaSharp**, designed for **speed, minimalism, and smooth navigation**.
 It provides a distraction-free way to preview and inspect image assets — ideal for creative professionals that use images as a core resource in their workflow, such as:

 - 2D/3D artists
 - Game developers
 - Environment designers
 - Asset pipeline engineers
-- Graphic designers and photographers
+- Graphic designers and other advanced users

 Lyra is optimized for quickly browsing large collections of texture maps, HDRIs, baked image assets, and previews exported from tools like **Blender**, **Quixel Bridge**, and other content creation pipelines.

 ---